wkaisertexas/all-isef-projects/README.md

 This is a simple web scraper which gets all of the projects and abstract information from [here](https://abstracts.scienceforsociety.org).

+### Goal
-My goal for this is for someone to get inspired to do a "meta" science fair project.
+I want someone to get inspired to do a "meta" science fair project.
 Someone could look at what makes science fair projects sucessful *in* in science fair project.
 Comedy.

 ---